Stektpotet/Amazeking/README.md

 #### 2.1.4 - Fruity Loops Studio (FL Studio)

 * FL Studio is a DAW (digital audio workstation) making it a very extensive product for this kind of project.
 The reason we’ll be using this is that it’s very easy to make simple tunes quickly with the default sound packs.
-It’s not a tool we’ll all use, but it will be used by our *composer* (Halvor) who is familiar with the use of it.
+It’s not a tool we’ll all use, but it will be used by our *composer* (Håkon) who is familiar with the use of it.
 It’s not free, but as our *composer* already owns the program we’ll use it.

 ## 2.2 - Flow of the game